 Based on our knowledge of tourist industry, we developed specific pricing policy for all tours we offer.
-The reason to do that is simple and clean: all hotels have prices for high season (summer time) significantly more than for low season (winter time), and even so is very hard for find free hotel rooms in high season.
-This mean, in the high season all touristic places and hotels are overcrowded with people who did bookings few months before arrival.
+The reason to do that is simple and clean: all hotels have prices for high season (summer time) significantly higher than for low season (winter time), and even so is very hard for find free hotel rooms in high season.
+In the high season all touristic places are overcrowded and hotels are fully booked by people who did bookings few months before arrival.

-1st November untill 31th March: low season (winter time), we call this off-season
+1st November until 31st March: low season (winter time), we call this off-season

-1st April utill 31th October: high season (summer time) , we call this season
+1st April until 31st October: high season (summer time), we call this season

-As you can see, the difference in prices is significant.
+As you can see, the difference between summer and winter prices is significant.
 This is why we recommend you to consider to book with enough time in advance for high season or take a low season instead.
 In southern countries, such as Greece or Croatia, months April and October are with the most comfortable weather since sunny and warm days still exist, and people can still enjoy swimming, but there are not high temperatures.
 Especially, this is good climate for elderly people, who need to be careful with sun exposure and high temperatures.

 Due to the nature of our tours, we recommend you to book the tour you're interested in for at least 3 months in advance.
 Please keep it in mind when you select the date of your tour.

 January 7, 2021 Berat, Albania.
 Berat is the ninth largest city by population of the Republic of Albania.
 Berat, UNESCO World Heritage Site from 2008, comprises a unique style of architecture with influences from several civilizations that have managed to coexist for centuries throughout the history.
 Like many cities in Albania, Berat comprises an old fortified city filled with churches and mosques painted with grandiose wealth of visible murals and frescos.
 Berat is one of the main cultural centers of the country.